 However, payments are just one of many uses of this innovative technology.

 Through a very simplified analogy, the blockchain network operation can be described by the following example.

 At the elementary school day, a student, Johnny, pays 50 PLN for participating in a school trip.
 She transfers the money to your tutor, who notes this fact in her notebook.
 Typical?

 50 PLN is not a fortune, but we can refer to the same situation to the bank, settlements between companies, election results and many other information.

-You could have made a mistake by writing this information in your notebook - by entering the wrong amount and / or assigning it to the wrong student and / or not for this trip, etc. Notes can be destroyed or lost.
-Someone may change or plot the information in it during the break, and you and John may forget that the payment took place.
+You could have made a mistake by noting this information in the notebook - entering the wrong amount and / or assigning it to the wrong student and / or to the wrong trip, etc. The notebook may be damaged or lost.
+Someone may change or delete the information in it during the break, and you and John may forget that the payment has been made.
 There are many options.
-The database in the form of a notebook and the process of entering data into it may contain numerous and significant detriments that affect the accuracy of the information contained therein.
+A database in the form of a notebook and the process of entering data into it may contain numerous and significant damages that affect the accuracy of the information contained in it.

 If this analogue situation from the ordinary school class would be compared to blockchain technology, it would look like this.

 Johnny, you pay for the 50 trip.
 The lady and all students in the class pull out their notebooks and write down this fact, thus confirming the transaction.
 By certifying that it was held and that 50 zlotys received a teacher.
 Even if someone makes a mistake or a notebook gets damaged, lost, faked, the rest of them prove that Johnny paid for the trip.
 In the digital world, cryptocurrency, in addition, these 50 zlotys would go from the portfolio of Jasia to the Lady's portfolio, and the location of this particular banknote (coina / token) would be visible in the blockchain network.

 International payments and transfers

 By sending money to a colleague, we first give it to a broker, e.g. a bank.